Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis: Regularization of DNNs

 \subsection{Dropout}

-A recently developed regularization technique, the dropout regularization involves removing components of each layer randomly with probability $P$ during model optimization and for each forward-backward pass (i.e. each iteration to update the model parameters), \cite{srivastava2014dropout}.
+Dropout involves removing components of each layer randomly with probability $P$ during model optimization and for each forward-backward pass, i.e. each iteration to update the model parameters \cite{srivastava2014dropout}.
 This prevents units from excessive co-adapting \cite{hinton2012improving}.
 The dropped-out components will not have a contribution to the forward pass and weight updates will not be applied to these components on the backward pass.
 As a result of applying dropout, effectively an exponential number of different \emph{thinned} networks are sampled.
 At test time, a single \emph{unthinned} network is used (including all the units) by averaging the predictions of all these thinned networks \cite{srivastava2014dropout}.